SkafteNicki/dtu_mlops/s5_continuous_integration/unittesting.md

         of the input given to it (see code below) to make sure it corresponds to what you are expecting.
 Not implementing such errors would still result in Pytorch failing at a later point due to shape errors, however, these custom errors will probably make more sense to the end user.
-Implement at least one raised error or warning somewhere in your code and use either `pytest.raises` or `pytest.warns` to check that they are correctly raised/warned.
-As inspiration, the following implements `ValueError` in code belonging to the model:
+Implement at least one raised error or warning somewhere in your code and use either `#!python pytest.raises` or `#!python pytest.warns` to check that they are correctly raised/warned.
+As inspiration, the following implements `#!python ValueError` in code belonging to the model:

         ```python
         # src/models/model.py